 From the top some "gondola's" are going down to clean the windows.
 From these gondola's the window cleaners are doing their job.

 All together those two towers have 11 gondola's.

 Every day the windows cleaners are doing eight floors.

-It takes five months to clean the entire building, so it's done twice a
+It takes five months to clean the entire building, so it's done twice a year.

 At the top there's a red light to warn all the planes not to come close.

 The Batu Caves are just on a short distance from Kuala Lumpur (taxi!!).
 Batu Caves, is a limestone hill, which has a series of caves and cave temples, in the Gombak district, 13 kilometres.